HyperONE27/EvoLadderBot/docs/schema_new.md

     changed_by              TEXT DEFAULT 'player'                     -- options include "player", "admin", "system" )

+CREATE TABLE replays (
+    id                      INTEGER PRIMARY KEY AUTOINCREMENT,
+    replay_path             TEXT NOT NULL,
+    replay_hash             TEXT NOT NULL,
+    replay_date             TIMESTAMP NOT NULL,
+    player_1_name           TEXT NOT NULL,
+    player_2_name           TEXT NOT NULL,
+    player_1_race           TEXT NOT NULL,
+    player_2_race           TEXT NOT NULL,
+    result                  INTEGER NOT NULL,   -- 1 or 2, 0 for draw
+    player_1_handle         TEXT NOT NULL,
+    observers               TEXT NOT NULL,
+    map_name                TEXT NOT NULL,
+    duration                INTEGER NOT NULL
+)

 /*
 Most players only play 1-2 races.
 Therefore, we avoid having several columns for each race, which would create many persistent empty cells.